 Planning for a vacation can be stressful.
 Dealing with unexpected expenses can make it worse.
 Fortunately, with a vacation checklist, vacation financial planner, and a way to finance your vacation, the whole process can be much easier, letting you lay back, relax, and enjoy.

 Want to make it easy to finance your next adventure?
-Set up a SoFi Money® cash management accounts account charges no account fees (subject to change).
-Learn how to get the most out of SoFi Money.
+Set up a SoFi Checking and Savings® checking and savings accounts account charges no account fees (subject to change).
+Learn how to get the most out of SoFi Checking and Savings.